My Journey

 I LOVE being an aunt.
 Prior to my first nephew being born, I was pretty disinterested in children - mostly because I was intimidated by them.
 I was afraid of their rejection, so I just didn’t engage with them.
 When I became an aunt, I got SO intrigued by children.
 I learned I was good with them, and what made me good with them was all the inner work I was doing to heal and expand my self-expression beyond past patterns.

 I found I had a passion for teaching children the things that I had to learn in my late 20s and early 30s: emotional regulation, self-soothing, boundaries and self-trust.
 I realized that how we raise children and create space for them to discover themselves has a significant impact on their adult life: their well-being, relationships and self-esteem.
+I also learned from children how to slow down, be playful, and not take life (or myself) too seriously.

-I also connected this important inner work with a brighter society - one where mature, healed, self-trusting adults could live and work together to create something beautiful.
+I connected this important inner work with a brighter society - one where mature, healed, self-trusting adults could live and work together to create something beautiful.
 As I was doing my own inner child work, I could see the inner children in the people on the news - the people who were committing crimes, causing dissension in politics and leading companies and cultures from a place of fear and survival instead of love and abundance.
 I saw that impacting how children experience themselves and the adults around them meant impacting the society we create in the future.